-Springfield is a decidedly white-collar town, with fully 89.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Springfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Springfield who work in sales jobs (14.93%), management occupations (14.00%), and office and administrative support (12.98%).
+Springfield is a decidedly white-collar town, with fully 89.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Springfield is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Springfield who work in management occupations (13.63%), sales jobs (12.20%), and office and administrative support (11.93%).

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

-Springfield is a somewhat ethnically-diverse town.
+Springfield is an extremely ethnically-diverse town.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Springfield include Irish, German, Russian, and Polish.
+Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.69% of the town’s residents.
+Important ancestries of people in Springfield include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Langs. of India.